Spine Decompression Surgery for Treating Back Pain

 Pain may result from spinal injuries or degeneration due to wear and tear of the spine.
 When your spine becomes compressed, excess pressure gets transmitted to your spinal cord and nerves, causing pain.
 In order to reduce such pain, spinal decompression is performed to release the pressure.

 Numerous factors determine which procedure would be most effective for you.
 Based on the severity of your injury and your medical history, your doctor will decide on a course of action.
 Medical professionals usually favor a "stepped" approach.
 They begin with less invasive and more economical procedures to observe the course of the injury cure.
 Surgery might be the next course of treatment if those don't work.
+Continue reading this guide to learn about spine decompression surgery for treating back pain and to understand what to expect before and during the procedure.

-Why is Spinal Decompression Surgery Done?
+Why is Spine Decompression Surgery Done?

-• Bulging disks: It happens when the cushion that is present between vertebrae bulges out.
+- Bulging disks: It happens when the cushion that is present between vertebrae bulges out.

-• Degenerative discs: It happens when there occurs the wearing of cushion between vertebrae.
+- Degenerative discs: It happens when there occurs the wearing of cushion between vertebrae.

-• Herniated disks: It occurs when a disc fragment presses against a nerve.
+- Herniated disks: It occurs when a disc fragment presses against a nerve.

-• Pinched nerves: It happens when a nerve is compressed or pinched, which results in tingling, pain, or numbness.
+- Pinched nerves: It happens when a nerve is compressed or pinched, which results in tingling, pain, or numbness.

-• Sciatica: It happens when the sciatic nerve gets damaged.
+- Sciatica: It happens when the sciatic nerve gets damaged.

-• Spinal stenosis: It is the narrowing of the spaces in your spine as a result of bulging or herniated discs or bone spurs.
+- Spinal stenosis: It is the narrowing of the spaces in your spine as a result of bulging or herniated discs or bone spurs.

-What are Types of Spinal Decompression Surgeries?
+What are Types of Spine Decompression Surgeries?

 When alternative treatments are ineffective, medical professionals may suggest surgery.
 While minimally invasive techniques can be used in some spinal decompression surgeries, but not in others.
 Figure out from your doctor if a minimally invasive procedure is right for you.
 For spinal compression, your surgical options could be as follows:

-• Corpectomy: A disc or vertebra is removed by your orthopedic surgeon.
+- Corpectomy: A disc or vertebra is removed by your orthopedic surgeon.
 Your surgeon may perform a spinal fusion, which joins two bones, to stabilize your spine.

-• Diskectomy: To relieve pressure from the stressed nerve, the orthopedic surgeon removes a portion of the disc.
+- Diskectomy: To relieve pressure from the stressed nerve, the orthopedic surgeon removes a portion of the disc.

-• Foraminotomy or foraminectomy: By excising bone or other tissue, the orthopedic surgeon widens the apertures for your nerve roots.
+- Foraminotomy or foraminectomy: By excising bone or other tissue, the orthopedic surgeon widens the apertures for your nerve roots.
 Pain is reduced by creating gaps for the nerves to leave your spinal cord.

-• Laminotomy or laminectomy: The spinal canal's bony arches may be removed entirely by the surgeon treating you.
+- Laminotomy or laminectomy: The spinal canal's bony arches may be removed entirely by the surgeon treating you.
 The spinal canal is opened and pressure is released when these bone fragments are removed.

-• Osteophyte removal: As people age, bone spurs, also known as osteophytes, protrude from their bodies.
+- Osteophyte removal: As people age, bone spurs, also known as osteophytes, protrude from their bodies.
 They can be taken out by your surgeon to release pressure.

-What to Expect Before Spinal Decompression Surgery?
+What to Expect Before Spine Decompression Surgery?

 Being as fit as possible prior to surgery aids in both the recovery process and lowers the likelihood of complications.
 It is recommended to quit smoking, maintain a healthy diet, and engage in regular exercise from the moment you find out you will be undergoing spinal decompression surgery.